 - Big Oak Flat Entrance (W Highway 120) – Good for visitors from the Bay Area

-- Tioga Pass Entrance (E Highway 120) – While this is the best entrance for visitors from Nevada or Mammoth Lakes during summer, Tioga Road reaches 10,000 feet in elevation and is typically closed from November through late May.
+- Tioga Pass Entrance (E Highway 120) – While this is the best entrance for visitors from Nevada or Mammoth Lakes during summer, Tioga Road reaches 10,000 feet in elevation and is typically closed to Yosemite in winter from November through late May.
 This closure also prevents access to the Tuolumne Meadows area.

 RELATED POST: How to Get a National Park Pass For Free

 Favorite Yosemite Winter Moments

 - Tunnel view at sunrise seeing Half Dome and El Capitan light up on New Year’s Day wearing winter gear